MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/FAQ-Intelligent-Cloud.md

 This section contains answers to frequently asked questions about connecting on-premises solutions to the intelligent cloud through [!INCLUDE[prodshort](../developer/includes/prodshort.md)] online.

-## Which products and versions are supported for connecting to [!INCLUDE[prodshort](../developer/includes/prodshort.md)] online?
+## Which products and versions are supported for this connection?

-The current version of [!INCLUDE[prodshort](../developer/includes/prodshort.md)] online can connect the following products in order to provide intelligent insights:
+The current version of [!INCLUDE[prodshort](../developer/includes/prodshort.md)] can connect the following products in order to provide intelligent insights:

 - Dynamics GP 2018 R2
 - [!INCLUDE[prodshort](../developer/includes/prodshort.md)] on-premises